 MSN.COM: US Victims in Mexico massacre were tied to family with long history of violence

-My condolences to my extended-family members and friends murdered in the recent drug-cartel LaMora, Sonora, Mexico massacre.
+My condolences to my extended-family members and friends murdered in the recent Rancho LaMora, Sonora, Mexico massacre.

-I’m grateful to have escaped the LeBaron Mormon colonies in 1967.
-Nevertheless, am in a state of grief as I try to comprehend and move beyond this most recent violence instigated by competing Mexican-mafia and their drug-cartel turf wars.
+I’m grateful to have escaped the LeBaron Fundamentalist Mormon colonies in 1967.
+Nevertheless, am in a state of grief as I try to comprehend and move beyond this recent violence most likely due to Mexican-mafia drug-cartel turf wars.